Spencer Webb

 Spencer Webb (April 7, 2000 – July 13, 2022) was an American football tight end.
 He played college football for the Oregon Ducks.

 Early life

-Webb grew up in Dixon, California where he was athletic from a young age.
-He excelled in swimming, basketball and football before schools began acknowledging his promise on the football field.
+Webb grew up in Dixon, California, where he was athletic from a young age.
+He excelled in baseball, basketball and football before schools began acknowledging his promise on the football field.
 He attended Christian Brothers High School in Sacramento, California, where he played football and finished with 61 catches for 1,063 yards and 23 touchdowns.
 Sacramento State offered a full-ride scholarship by his sophomore year, and others were inquiring as well.
 He was a first-team all-state selection as a senior and was named to the all-metro team by The Sacramento Bee.
 He was a consensus four-star recruit and was rated the number one tight end in California by both 247Sports and ESPN.
 He was ranked the 254th prospect by ESPN300, the number 6 tight end overall, and one of the top 30 recruits from California.